emerson-escolar/TDAPatents/README.md

     In this case, the main script is called by running  `python ./tdapatents/tdapatents_script.py` in the folder where the data is contained.
     If the data and script files are place in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.

 2. Use the single-file executable also found in [Releases](https://github.com/emerson-escolar/TDAPatents/releases) which contains all the needed python modules and scripts.
-This executable was created using [pyinstaller](https://pyinstaller.org/en/stable/).
+The executables were created using [pyinstaller](https://pyinstaller.org/en/stable/).
+See [here](Technical_details_-_executables) for details.

     In this case, the main script is called by running  `tdapatents_script` in the folder where the data is contained.